-November 2018 sees the launch of the new CENSIS Vision Lab.
-It’s a dedicated facility in our Glasgow offices, set up to help businesses adopt or deliver innovative computer vision or imaging solutions.
+November 2018 saw the launch of the new CENSIS Vision Lab, a dedicated facility in our Glasgow offices to help businesses adopt or deliver innovative computer vision or imaging solutions.
 We see opportunities in sectors from aerospace to oil & gas to food and drink.

 CENSIS is uniquely positioned to help kickstart or accelerate businesses’ use of computer vision due to our connections with academia and industry and the funding we can bring to innovative technology projects.
 Our in-house technical and business development teams can also provide engineering support and consultancy.

 Given that we’re looking to ‘democratise’ computer vision technology with the Vision Lab, it’s useful to summarise what computer vision is all about.

 Broadly speaking, computer vision is any computation involving visual content – images, videos, anything with pixels involved.

 It’s the process of using machines to see, identify, analyse and understand imagery.

 Any application that involves understanding pixels through software can be labelled as computer vision.

 Computational processing of images has been around in some format since the 1960s.
 But recent advances in machine learning as well as leaps forward in data storage, computing capabilities and cheap, high-quality camera devices have led to major improvements and new opportunities.